rogerpadilla/prouter/README.md

 Micro client-side router inspired in the simplicity and power of express router.

-Basically, give prouter a list of path expressions and a callback (middleware function) for each one (that tuple is known as a middleware), and prouter will invoke the callbacks (passing contextual parameters) according to the activated path (URL).
-Although prouter's target are browsers, you can read more about the (generic) middlewares concept in the express's guide [here](https://expressjs.com/en/guide/writing-middleware.html).
+Basically, give prouter a list of path expressions and a callback (middleware function) for each one, and prouter will invoke the callbacks (passing contextual parameters) according to the activated path (URL).
+Although prouter's target are browsers, you can read more about the (generic) middleware concept in the express's guide [here](https://expressjs.com/en/guide/writing-middleware.html).

 ## Why prouter?
 - **KISS principle everywhere:** do only one thing and do it well.
 Guards? conditional execution? generic pre and post middlewares? all that and more is easily achivable with prouter (see examples below).
 - **Performance:** [must be fast](https://github.com/rogerpadilla/prouter/blob/master/src/browser-router.spec.ts#L7) and tiny size (currently least than 7kb before gzipping) are must to have.
 - **Learn once:** express.js is very powerfull, flexible and popular, why not bringing a similar API (really a subset) to the frontend?
 Under the hood, prouter uses the same (wonderful) library than express for parsing URLs [Path-to-RegExp](https://github.com/pillarjs/path-to-regexp) (so the same power to declare routes).
 - **Unobtrusive:** it is designed from the beginning to play well with vanilla JavaScript or with any other library or framework.
 - **Forward-thinking:** written in TypeScript for the future and transpiled to es5 with UMD format for the present... thus it transparently supports any module style: es6, commonJS, AMD.
+Also, prouter uses the (modern) [History API](https://developer.mozilla.org/en-US/docs/Web/API/History_API) for routing.
 - Unit tests for every feature are created.

 ## Installation